appfolio/ae_page_objects/README.md

 MyPageObjects::Site.initialize!
 ```

-### Rails 3.X
+### Rails

-AePageObjects is built to work with Rails 3.X out of the box.
+AePageObjects is built to work with Rails (version 3.X-4.X) out of the box.
 There is nothing to configure or
 change from the instructions above.

 ### Non Rails